Upgrading Our Infrastructure: Pavement Management Program

 Regular road maintenance and repair helps to ensure the safety of all road users.
 Preventative, corrective and emergency maintenance are all part of a comprehensive asphalt pavement maintenance program.
 Proactively planning preventive maintenance is the best way to prevent costly corrective or emergency maintenance.

 Did you know Dunedin’s roadway network consists of approximately 127 lane miles?
 And each year the City budgets for roadway resurfacing – known as the annual Pavement Management Program.
-This year that budget was 1.2 million dollars.

 Road repair and road maintenance fall under two groups within the City.
 Public Works manages minor repairs, which includes fixing potholes, minor drainage repairs and minor resurfacing.
 Engineering is responsible for any major roadway resurfacing which includes curb and gutter, crosswalks and minor drainage improvement.